philburk/listenup/README.md

 The resulting jar will be placed in "/dist/lib/".
 To run the built-in test App on a desktop, enter something like this:

-    java -jar dist/lib/listenup-20160203.jar
+    java -cp dist/lib/listenup-20170321.jar \
+       com.softsynth.javasonics.recplay.RecorderUploadApplet \
+       -pupload_parameters.txt

 but with the correct date.

 If you are using Eclipse and get an error message about missing a "/images/" file then copy the /images/ folder into the /bin/ folder.